 Ryver provides a way to organize all your team collaboration in one app.
-You can seamlessly organize your conversations, assign tasks, and automate responses to everyday business events without ever needing to use multiple applications.
+You can seamlessly organize your conversations, assign tasks, and hold voice & video conference calls without ever needing to use multiple applications.

 - Organization — The team collaboration account you create is called your “Organization”.
 You will be prompted to create a unique domain (URL) for your team when you sign up.

 - Username — Your username can be used to login, and other users can @mention you by using it in the app to send you a notification.

 - User — A user can be invited to your Organization with collaboration permissions set as either a Member or Guest.
 See the Conversation Channels section below for a description of user permissions by role type.